-dsTest® supports both server emulation and client simulation capabilities for Short Message Service (SMS) on the 3GPP TS 29.118 (SGsAP) SGs interface.
-Test MME SGs interfaces in LTE networks with our Visitor Location Register Emulator.
-Use the SGs Interface application to test the capacity and performance of a VLR in support of Circuit-Switched Fallback in the Evolved Packet System (EPS). dsTest provides more tools for LTE testing.
+dsTest supports server emulation and client simulation capabilities for Short Message Service (SMS) on the 3GPP TS 29.118 (SGsAP) SGs interface.
+Test MME SGs interfaces in 4G and LTE networks with our Visitor Location Register Emulator/SMS Message Service Center.
+Use the SGs Interface application to test the capacity and performance of a VLR/MSC in support of Circuit-Switched Fallback in the Evolved Packet System (EPS). dsTest provides more tools for LTE testing.
 SGs is a stateless protocol.

 A rich set of operational measurements is collected at specified intervals and stored in a SQLite database on the dsTest server.
 Real-time measurements may be retrieved through our dsClient CLI interface or graphed via our dsClient GUI interface.

-- Paging for non-EPS Services
+- Paging for non-EPS Services;

-- Location Update for Non-EPS Services
+- Location Update for Non-EPS Services;

-- Non-EPS Alert
+- Non-EPS Alert;

-- Explicit IMSI Detach from EPS Services
+- Explicit IMSI Detach from EPS Services;

-- Explicit IMSI Detach from Non-EPS Services
+- Explicit IMSI Detach from Non-EPS Services;

-- Implicit IMSI Detach from Non-EPS services
+- Implicit IMSI Detach from Non-EPS services;

-- VLR Failure
+- VLR Failure;

-- MME Failure
+- MME Failure;

-- MM Information
+- MM Information;

-- Tunneling of NAS Messages
+- Tunneling of NAS Messages;

-- Service Request
+- Service Request.